rjAuburnCS/CPSC-2710-New/module7/Readme.md

 - **Under Construction - To be added at a later date**:
     - Export task-list to .csv file.
+    - In the main window task list, the due dates are show year first, this formatting is not exactly wrong but it does not look pleasing, fix is under construction.
     - Fine-tuning CSS styling - the pop up calendar in task detail data window is not exactly perfect-looking (background is white when it should be grey or black for high contrast) but functions just fine.
     - Implementing more robust user feedback by adding input validity fields for task detail data input.
     - Implementing a better system for data persistence rather than a text file.